rahulkumaran/sudocode/README.md

 - Function  definition
 - Function calling
 - Printing of statements and variables
-- Initialising variables
+- Initializing variables
 - Basic increment and decrement statements

-<b>All the above mentioned functionalities can be written in the form of a pseudocode and will be converted to code by our program</b><br>
+<b>All the above-mentioned functionalities can be written in the form of a pseudocode and will be converted to code by our program</b><br>

 <h2>How to Run</h2>